Anatomy of a Sprained Ankle

 - Popping sound when the injury occurs

-If you suspect you have a sprained ankle, you should always see a physio to assess the condition and rule out more severe injuries, such as fractures.
-A physio should always be in charge of your treatment plan to ensure your ankle heals correctly.
+If you suspect you have a sprained ankle in Sydney, you should always see a podiatrist to assess the condition and rule out more severe injuries, such as fractures.
+At ModPod Podiatry, our experienced team across Sydney — including our clinics in Dee Why, Mosman, Rose Bay, North Ryde, and the CBD — can provide a thorough assessment and tailored treatment plan to ensure your ankle heals correctly.

 Sprains are classified by grades, ranging from 1 to 3.
-The treatment for a sprained ankle will largely depend on its severity, and your doctor will be the one to determine the grade of your injury.
+The treatment for a sprained ankle will largely depend on its severity.
 X-rays and MRIs are commonly used to confirm the diagnosis and assess its severity.
 Ankle sprains are classified as:

 - Grade 1: mild damage to the ligaments, without joint instability.